grandsong/mog/README.md

 But writing lots of type-checking logic is tiresome, so we invented
-![schemas for JSON] (http://json-schema.org) to get the job done for us, but guess what!?
-Just like XML, JSON schemas were _verbose and silly_.
+![schemas for JSON] (http://json-schema.org) to get the job done for us, but just like XML, JSON schemas were _verbose and silly_.
-They were also overkill when just wanted to stop your API server exploding from some dud input anyway.
+They were also overkill when we just wanted to stop our API servers exploding from some dud input.

 And so Mog was invented as a simple way to describe our expectations about some data.
 It looks a bit like _java/js/py/??-Doc_ format, and that's because